Sheifc/42-C-piscine/README.md

 ---------------
 Pay attention to the delivery directory and type of file requested, it is not allowed to send other files or wrong directory.
 In that case, it will be evaluated with 0.
+Each file delivered must include the 42 header and shouldn't contain comments.
+Exceptionally here mains have been provided to check how the funtions work.

 First steps for all projects:
 -----------------------------